MiniZinc/libminizinc/en/find_mus.rst

 The approach takes the full FlatZinc program and paritions the constraints into groups based on the hierarchy provided in the user's model.
-To begin with (at depth '1') we search for MUSes in the set of top level constraint items.
+To begin with (at depth '1') we search for MUSes in the set of top level constraint items using the MARCO [3]_ MUS enumeration algorithm.
 If we are not at the target depth we recursively select a found MUS, split its constituent constraints into lower level constraints based on the hierarchy and begin another search for MUSes underneath this high-level MUS.
 If any MUSes are found we know that the high-level MUS is not minimal and so it should not be reported.
-This process is repeated on any found MUSes until we reach the required depth at which point we will start to repot MUSes.
+This process is repeated on any found unsatisfiable subsets until we reach the required depth at which point we will start to repot MUSes.
 If in the recursive search we return to a high-level MUS without finding any sub-MUSes we can report this MUS as a real MUS.
 This recursive process is referred to as HierMUS.
 At each stage when we request the enumeration of a set of MUSes underneath a high-level MUS we can use one of several MUS enumeration algorithms.
-By default we use the internally developed StackMUS.
-We can also utilize MARCO and ReMUS for this role.

 Performance tips